 - A15.
-Unless the Planning Secretary agrees otherwise, the Applicant must enter into a VPA with Council in accordance with: - (a) Division 7.1 of Part 7 of the EP&A Act; and - (b) the terms of Applicant's VPA letter dated 26 June 2024, which are summarised in Part A of Appendix 4. - A16.
+Unless the Planning Secretary agrees otherwise, the Applicant must enter into a VPA with Council in accordance with: - (a) Division 7.1 of Part 7 of the EP&A Act; and - (b) the terms of Applicant's VPA letter dated 26 June 2024, which are summarised in Part A of Appendix 4 or other such terms that may be offered by the Applicant and agreed to by Council. - A16.
 Unless the Planning Secretary agrees otherwise, if the Applicant and Council do not enter into a VPA or other agreement prior to the commencement of construction, then within 3 months of the commencement of construction (and annually from the commencement of operation until the cessation of operation of the project), the Applicant must make a Section 7.12 of the EP&A Act contribution to Council for the amount specified in Part B of Appendix 4.